-With that in mind, and with the Scream 6 ending now out there, The Digital Fix is here to unpack everything you need to know about the killer.
-From his powers, backstory, and multiple identities, here is Ghostface explained.
+With all the twists and changes around the knife-wielding phantom, you might be left with some unanswered questions.
+The Digital Fix is here to unpack everything you need to know about the killer as we await the Scream 7 release date.
+From their powers, backstory, and multiple identities, here is Ghostface explained.

 Who is Ghostface?

 Ghostface is the main villain of the Scream movies.
-However, his identity is pretty unique compared to his horror peers.
-Unlike some of the other best movie villains out there, such as Michael Myers and Jason Voorhees, Ghostface is more of a symbol than he is a specific ‘person’ (or perhaps killing machine is a better word?
+However, their identity is pretty unique compared to their horror peers.
+Unlike some of the other best movie villains out there, such as Michael Myers and Jason Voorhees, Ghostface is more of a symbol than a specific ‘person’ (or perhaps killing machine is a better word?)

-Ghostface doesn’t have an in-depth origin story; he doesn’t have a traumatic childhood or a ghost mother driving him to kill.
-Instead, this slasher icon is purely named after his white plastic Halloween mask and long black robes.
+Ghostface doesn’t have an in-depth origin story; they don’t have a traumatic childhood or a ghost mother driving them to kill.
+Instead, this slasher icon is purely named after their white plastic Halloween mask and long black robes.
 The iconic vinyl mask is based on the Edvard Munch painting, The Scream (we love a good pun), and was sold as part of a Father Death costume in real life.

-There may only be one Michael Myers throughout all the Halloween movies, but there have been a total of 12 Ghostfaces in the Scream franchise (and that’s not even counting the TV series).
-Ghostface himself is a mask; his very being is designed to protect the identity of the killer (or killers) in each and every new movie in the Scream franchise.
+Watching the Halloween movies in order will always leave you with one Michael Myers, but there have been a total of 12 Ghostfaces in the Scream franchise (and that’s not even counting the horror series).
+Ghostface itself is a mask; their very being is designed to protect the identity of the killer (or killers) in each and every new movie in the Scream franchise.

 So, in answer to the big question ‘who is Ghostface’ – there is no permanent identity.
-In the first Scream movie, Ghostface was Sidney’s boyfriend, Billy Loomis and his mate Stu.
+In the first Scream, Ghostface was Sidney’s boyfriend, Billy Loomis and his mate Stu.
 And the killers in Scream 6 added some new names to that list.

 What is the backstory of Ghostface?

-But, when it comes to the backstory of Ghostface’s creation, his mask isn’t the only exciting bit of Scream lore.
-The writer of the first Scream screenplay, which was first titled Scary Movie, Kevin Williamson, penned a story featuring a young woman who was taunted over the phone by a serial killer.
+But, when it comes to the backstory of Ghostface’s creation, their mask isn’t the only exciting bit of Scream lore.
+Kevin Williamson, The writer of the first Scream screenplay (which was first titled Scary Movie), penned a story featuring a young woman who was taunted over the phone by a serial killer.

 Watching a report on the killer and feeling vulnerable – he was spooked enough to use his feelings and horror movie expertise to write a slasher villain who would stand the test of time.